An Anchor Learning Approach for Citation Field Learning: Experiments

 \subsection{Dataset}

 Our experiments involve two datasets: a labeled dataset and a generated dataset.
-The labeled dataset used in our study is called \textit{Cita}~\cite{DBLP:conf/pakdd/ZhangDQXZ18}, which consists of 3000 manually annotated citations across more than 20 disciplines.
-Each token in the annotated datasets is assigned a ground truth label, such as author, title, year, venue, or other.
-Another dataset~\cite{DBLP:conf/pakdd/ZhangDQXZ18} used in this study is generated from three bibliography sources: DBLP\footnote{https://dblp.org/}, PubMed Central\footnote{https://www.ncbi.nlm.nih.gov/pmc/}, and X University\footnote{University name is hidden for anonymity} eprint library, which contains approximately 80 thousand citation items.
+The labeled dataset is \textit{Cita}~\cite{DBLP:conf/pakdd/ZhangDQXZ18}, which consists of 3000 manually annotated citations across more than 20 disciplines.
+Each token in the annotated datasets is assigned a ground truth label, such as author, venue, or other.
+We divide the dataset into training, validation, and test sets in a ratio of 5:1:4.
+Another dataset~\cite{DBLP:conf/pakdd/ZhangDQXZ18} used in this study is generated from three bibliography sources: DBLP\footnote{https://dblp.org/}, PubMed Central\footnote{https://www.ncbi.nlm.nih.gov/pmc/}, and X University\footnote{University name is hidden for anonymity} eprint library, which contains approximately 80 thousand citations.
 Zhang et al. (2018)~\cite{DBLP:conf/pakdd/ZhangDQXZ18} created three datasets using the aforementioned sources.
 They then extracted equi-size subsets from each dataset, taking into consideration the discipline distribution of \textit{Cita}.
-As a result, a generated dataset consisting of 100,026 citation items was obtained.
+As a result, a dataset consisting of 100,026 citation items was obtained.